AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/crons-blocked-running-missing-opache-settings.md

 ## Cause

-The OpCache module was updated to a newer version which introduced a GraphQL plugin that rewrites the `env.php` in runtime and could override the cron setting.
+The OpCache module was updated to a newer version which introduced a GraphQL plugin that rewrites the `env.php` in runtime and could override the cron setting which may have caused the issue.
 The OpCache configuration needs to be updated in order to avoid any issues with the `env.php file`, and that was solved in [version 2002.1.13](/docs/commerce-cloud-service/user-guide/release-notes/ece-tools-package.html?lang=en#v2002.1.13) of the ECE Tools package.

 ## Solution